‘Grey’s Anatomy’ Season 13: Is Maggie Hooking Up With Riggs Or With Jackson?

 — Greys Anatomy (@GreysABC) April 7, 2017

-There’s also the possibility that Maggie will go for what she wants — and even compete with or betray her sister if she has to.
+Perhaps Riggs is indeed who Maggie wants, and she’ll compete with or even betray her sister if she has to.
 Speaking with The Hollywood Reporter last month, McCreary teased the possibility of Maggie “going dark” in Grey’s Anatomy Season 13.
 “I don’t know what the future holds, but Maggie will grieve in the way that seems, from the outside, to be relatively healthy,” she said.

 “The thing about grief is that we think of it in stages, or we’ve been told that it’s stages, but those stages go in cycles.
 So when she gets to anger, or returns to anger or denial, maybe some dark stuff will come up then.”